 The idea is to create increased definition and work stabilizing muscles instead of just the belly of the major muscle groups.
 The magic circle is great for this.
-It helps you to suddenly realize where a movement is really coming from and how best to anchor the right muscle groups to get the right result.
+It helps you suddenly realize where a movement is coming from and how best to anchor the right muscle groups to get the right result.

 You’ll see what I mean when you try the Spine Stretch Forward, one of my favorite Pilates exercises:

 - Rest one end of the magic circle on the mat between your open legs.

 - Place the stacked palms onto the other end of the circle.

 - Press strongly toward the mat with long fingers.